Stephen Kaziimba: Ordained ministry

 Kaziimba was ordained in December 1990 by Bishop Livingstone Mpalanyi Nkoyoyo.
 He served as Assistant Vicar at Nakibizzi Parish, Buikwe District, from 1990 to 1994.
 He then served as parish priest at Katente Parish from 1997 to 2000.
 From 2000, he was the Vicar of Mukono Cathedral.
 While there, Bishop Michael Ssenyimba made him Acting Provost of Mukono Cathedral.
 He was confirmed as the Provost of St. Philip and Andrew‘s Cathedral Mukono, in 2004.

 Episcopal ministry

 Kaziimba was consecrated as a bishop and was installed as 4th Bishop of Mityana Diocese, on 26 October 2008 replacing Bishop Dr. Dunstan Kopriano Bukenya.

 He was elected to be the next Archbishop of Uganda by a secret ballot, with more than a two thirds majority of the bishops of the Church of Uganda on 28 August 2019.
 He was installed as Archbishop on 1 March 2020 at St. Paul's Cathedral at Namirembe.

 He replaced Bishop Stanley Ntagali, who retired, having attained the retirement age of 65 years.

+In 2023, Kaziimba expressed support for the Ugandan Anti-Homosexuality Act, which introduces the death penalty for certain convictions of homosexuals.
+Kaziimba disputed criticism of his stance by the Archbishop of Canterbury, Justin Welby, noting that laws criminalising homosexual acts had first been introduced to Uganda by the British in colonial times.
+He has, however, stated that he does not support the use of capital punishment.
+In July, 2023, Kaziimba met with and offered support for the positions of the Iranian President, Ebrahim Raisi, and both reiterated their support for criminalising homosexuality.